kumu/docs/overview/accounts-and-plans.md

 Enterprise licensing starts at $79/user/month, billed annually, with a minimum of 5 seats—in other words, Enterprise starts at $4,740 annually.
 Additional seats can be purchased in packs of 5.

 To get started with a 45-day free trial of Enterprise, [fill our our short inquiry form](https://kumu.io/enterprise/purchase).
 If you need with installing, configuring, or upgrading your Enterprise version, [check out our full Enterprise guides](/enterprise/).

+## Training and consulting

+We get it—sometimes, you want a great-looking map, but you're on a tight schedule and can't learn all the ins and outs of Kumu!
+Regardless of your account type, you can hire a member of Kumu's core team at any time to provide training and/or consulting services.
+Our rates are $200 per hour for remote help, and $2,000 per day for onsite help.

+To get started with training or consulting, send an email to [support@kumu.io](mailto:support@kumu.io).